ArefMT/lucy/README.md

 1- podcast an event to the client app to shut down the voice stream.
 2- and at the same time it sends the last version of the transcribed user utterance to the Rasa Open-source service to be further processed.

-The models for vosk and Silero, which is open source and freely available.
+The models for vosk and Silero are open source and freely available.

+#### Rasa
 Rasa Open source is a framework for developing contextual chatbots.
 It consists of two parts.
 One is the NLU pipeline and the other is the Dialog manager.
 We can think about the Rasa component as the brain of the voicebot.

 The NLU pipeline is a combination of processing steps that convert user messages into intents and entities.
 The intent and entity recognizers used in the pipeline are the DIETclassifier (based on transformer architecture) provided by Rasa for intent classification and entity extraction, and  SpacyEntityExtractor spyce library.